loopbackio/loopback.io/pages/en/lb3/Using-current-context.md

 };
 ```

-A better approach is to write a mixin that overrides this method and that can
+A better approach is to write a mix-in that overrides this method and that can
 be shared between multiple models.

 ### Use a "beforeRemote" hook

 Because the "options" parameter is a regular method parameter, you can access
-it from remote hooks via `ctx.args.options`.
+it from remote hooks via `ctx.args.options`; for example:

 ```js
 MyModel.beforeRemote('saveOptions', function(ctx, unused, next) {